galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 > > ### {% icon solution %} Solution
 > > As one could expect, the input replicates cluster together and the ChIP replicates cluster together.
 It confirms that the immuno-precipitation step worked on our ChIP replicates.
 > >
-> > We also see that the replicates are clustered together: it is also a good sign that the different experiments (H3K4me3, H3K27me3 or CTCF) seem meaningful.
+> > Moreover, for each sample, there is a high correlation between the two replicates which confirms the validity of the experiments.
 > >
 > {: .solution }
 {: .question}

 ## IP strength estimation

-To evaluate the quality of the immuno-precipitation step, we can compute the IP strength.
+To evaluate the quality of the immuno-precipitation(IP) step, we can compute the IP strength.
 It determines how well the signal in the ChIP-seq sample can be differentiated from the background distribution of reads in the control sample ('input').
 After all, around 90% of all DNA fragments in a ChIP experiment will represent the genomic background.

 To do that we take the data from the `rep1` of the `wt_H3K4me3` ChIP-seq sample and compare it with its corresponding input sample, using **plotFingerprint** {% icon tool %} of deepTools.

-Similar to **multiBamSummary** {% icon tool %}, **plotFingerprint** {% icon tool %} randomly samples genome regions (bins) of a specified length and sums the per-base coverage in the indexed BAM files that overlap with those regions.
+Similar to **multiBamSummary** {% icon tool %}, **plotFingerprint** {% icon tool %} randomly samples genome regions of a specified length (bins) and sums the per-base coverage in the indexed BAM files that overlap with those regions.
 These coverage values are then sorted according to their rank and the cumulative sum of read counts is plotted.

 > ### {% icon hands_on %} Hands-on: IP strength estimation
 >